DarkDNS: Revisiting the Value of Rapid Zone Update: Ethics

 We acknowledge that making a public feed of newly registered domain names available may expose personal information (\eg personal name used as a domain name).
 However, we argue that our method only consolidates information already publicly available in the CT Logs ecosystem.
 Therefore, we decided not to remove any domain names from the published stream.

 Our ethics review board does not require a specific ethics approval for internet measurements conducted according to community best practices.
 In measuring the DNS infrastructure of newly registered domains, we followed these best practices by aiming to strike a balance between coverage and slower probing rate.
-As a result,we decided to scan those domains every 10 minutes.
+As a result, we decided to scan those domains every 10 minutes, with only three infrastructural query type (\texttt{A}, \texttt{AAAA}, \texttt{NS}), and without enumerating possible sub-labels.
 Furthermore, we ensured that the address space of our measurement infrastructure had pointers to direct interested users to a page explaining the project's goals and providing a contact for opting out from the measurements.

+Regarding RDAP measurements, we queried approximately 76,000 domains per day.
+We limited our measurements to a maximum of one domain per second to accommodate possible bursts.
+This rate is generally acceptable and falls well below most registry rate limits (\eg 7,200 queries per hour for CentralNic) for RDAP.
+We distributed measurements across four workers with different IPs, to avoid rare cases of registry RDAP servers enforcing extremely aggressive rate limiting and permanently blocking IPs.
+To prevent overburdening the infrastructure, we purposefully avoided repeating RDAP measurements in case of failure.
+We monitored the failure rate to ensure that we did not overload the targeted servers.